Oakley Sutro Prizm – Low Light Glasses Review

 Words & Photos by Nic Hall

-Without a doubt the highlight of the Sutro glass is the new Prizm lens technology.
+Without a doubt, the highlight of the Oakley Sutro glasses is the new Prizm lens technology.
 It enhances color and contrast while providing 75% light transmission.
 Coloring is slightly rose/pink but not enough to confuse your eye or annoy the rider.
-I continue to use the low light Prizm shades in every condition excluding completely exposed sunshine.
+I continue to use the low light Oakley Sutro Prizm shades in every condition excluding completely exposed sunshine.
 Even on bright days, the small amount of tint is helpful for trail conditions, although it’s not quite enough for the desert rats in Arizona, Texas or SoCal.

-When I first saw the Sutro, I was a bit skeptical that such a large frame would be superior to some of the smaller shades we have been using this year.
-However after just one ride my mind was changed.
+When I first saw the Oakley Sutro Prizm, I was a bit skeptical that such a large frame would be superior to some of the smaller shades we have been using this year.
+However, after just one ride my mind was changed.
 Once you start riding, the Sutro fades into the background, allowing full vision and no blind spots or lens borders to lose focus on.

 The Wolf’s Last Word

-Without a doubt the Sutro glasses will be staying in Nico’s helmet bag for regular use.
+Without a doubt, the Oakley Sutro Prizm glasses will be staying in Nico’s helmet bag for regular use.
 Coverage is on par with a full google while offering better airflow and less weight.
-Oakley’s low light Prizm lens is probably the best light lens out right now.
+The Oakley Sutro low light Prizm lens is probably the best light lens out right now.
 We’ve yet to find a pair of glasses that ride this well in darker, wooded or dusk scenarios.
 The crispness and clarity offered in low light conditions absolutely win us over, even if we have to look like an enduro Ned Flanders while doing so.